 It promotes fat loss.

 Fat cells tend to accumulate around the belly area.
 Since exogenous ketones promote higher levels of ketogenesis, they cause the release of fatty acids into the bloodstream.
 As a result, you will feel fuller longer.
 That way, you won’t need to overeat.
 Instead, you’ll get rid of excess pounds effortlessly.

-Unlike many dietary supplements on the market today, exogenous ketones do not pose any risk whatsoever.
+Unlike many dietary supplements today, exogenous ketones do not pose any risk.
 Even though they may seem similar to drugs, they are entirely natural substances.
 Moreover, studies suggest that they work just fine.

 It’s easy to incorporate.

 Most exogenous ketones come in powder form.
 All you need to do is mix them with juice or milk.
 Then, add a teaspoon of this mixture per day to your diet.